Fey (singer)

+During the 2000s, Fey released her albums Vértigo (2002), La Fuerza del Destino (2004), Faltan Lunas (2006), and Dulce Tentación (2009).
+With the second receiving a Latin Grammy Award nomination for Best Female Pop Vocal Album.
+With more than 10 million records sold worldwide, she is one of the best-selling Latin music artists, and holds the record of being the first female soloist to achieve more than 95,000 attendances in 10 performances at the National Auditorium.

+Life and career

+1995–1999: Debut, Tierna la Noche and El Color de los Sueños

 Fey released her first album, titled Fey, in 1995, through Sony Music (Mexico).
-Within a couple of months of the album's release, Fey had scored several hits in her native Mexico, and had reached #1 with "Media naranja", "Gatos en el balcon", "Me enamoro de ti" and "La noche se mueve".
-Fey toured Mexico, including consecutive concerts in the Teatro Metropolitan, and all of Latin America, and reached Gold status sales by the end of the year.
+Within a couple of months of the album's release, Fey had scored several hits in her native Mexico, and had reached No. 1 with "Media naranja", "Gatos en el balcon", "Me enamoro de ti" and "La noche se mueve".
+Fey toured Mexico, including consecutive concerts at the Teatro Metropolitan, and all of Latin America, and reached Gold record sales by the end of the year.
 In 1996 Fey released Tierna la Noche.
 "Azucar Amargo", the CD's first single, stayed in the Billboard chart for more than 30 weeks.
 Her tour, Tierna la noche, was also successful.
 Overall the tour consisted of more than 40 presentations in Mexico, the U.S. and Latin America, as well as some presentations in Europe.
 At the 9th Lo Nuestro Awards, Fey received a nomination for Pop New Artist.
-She is a vegetarian.

 In 1998, and after more than 8 months of absence, Fey released her third album El color de los sueños, which itself was different from the preceding two in that the album was a mix of different rhythms and styles.
 "Ni tu ni nadie", the album's first single, instantly reached number one in the Latin charts; "Diselo con flores", "Canela" and "Cielo Liquido" soon followed.
 Although the record did very well in sales, it did not compare to the over-the-top success of Tierna la noche.
-In the overall period of the three first albums, Fey's amazing popularity and promotion caused all but 4 of the singles released to hit #1 in Mexico, with the most important being "Azucar Amargo", "Media Naranja", "Ni tu Ni Nadie", "Muevelo" and "Te Pertenezco", all of them spending more than a month in the top position in Mexico.
+In the overall period of the three first albums, Fey's amazing popularity and promotion caused all but 4 of the singles released to hit No. 1 in Mexico, with the most important being "Azucar Amargo", "Media Naranja", "Ni tu Ni Nadie", "Muevelo" and "Te Pertenezco", all of them spending more than a month in the top position in Mexico.
 After almost a year of promotion, Fey announced, at a 1999 charity concert, that: "everything has a cycle, and this is the end of mine".

-Vertigo (fourth studio album)

-Vertigo was released as a double edition with both an English and Spanish album.
-The English album contains three songs not included on the Spanish version.
-After two singles ("The Other Side" and "Dressing to Kill"), Fey left Sony and then retired for two years.